Cloud Ctrl

 What cloud providers are supported?

 Governance currently supports Microsoft Azure through Azure Policy and Azure Advisor.
 Support for additional cloud providers will be added over time.
+Multi-cloud data can already be viewed using the Cloud Provider built-in dimension.

 Prev